thenextweb/passgenerator/README.md

 Only things needed are Laravel 7+ and to have the [PHP Zip extension](http://php.net/manual/en/book.zip.php) installed and enabled.

 ## 💾 Installation
-The best and easiest way o install the package is using the [Composer](https://getcomposer.org/) package manager.
+The best and easiest way to install the package is using the [Composer](https://getcomposer.org/) package manager.
 To do so, run this command in your project root:

 ```sh
 composer require thenextweb/passgenerator